Nevada Labor Laws Guide

 Here’s the full list of such exceptions:

-It is also important to mention the following — if employers conduct credit and investigative checks, they must carefully follow the procedures stated by the Fair Credit Reporting Act.
+It’s also important to mention the following: If employers conduct credit and investigative checks, they must carefully follow the procedures stated by the Fair Credit Reporting Act.

 Arrest and conviction check laws